BraveNewPumpkin/advOs-QuorumMutEx/README.md

 References:
-Leslie Lamport, K. Mani Chandy: Distributed Snapshots: Determining Global States of a Distributed System.
-In: ACM Transactions on Computer Systems 3.
-Nr.
-1, February 1985.
+M. Maekawa, "A √N algorithm for mutual exclusion in decentralized systems”, ACM Transactions in Computer Systems, vol. 3., no. 2., pp. 145-159, 1985.